glenwong/mailbox_signup/README.md

 Mailbox Signup
 =========

-Relatively boilerplate rails project to create a signup portal site for collecting initial user interest in Mailbox.
+Relatively boilerplate rails project to create a signup portal site for collecting initial user interest in MailSafe.